 The facility utilizes a tertiary filter to further remove suspended solids, and thereby bacteria, as part of the Town’s Re-Use system.

-- Performing State and Federal Water Quality Testing
+- Perform State and Federal Water Quality Testing

-- Management of wastewater projects under the Capital Improvement Program.
+- Manage wastewater projects under the Capital Improvement Program

 - Certified laboratory analysis

 - 24/7 On-Call Operations